Aquaculture and Pisciculture What is the difference?

 British seawater in a bag?

 For those responsible for marine wildlife - whether in a tank or in transportation – there is no better habitat than actual seawater.
 The waters around the UK are typically saline to a concentration of 3.4% and made up of 5 key salts.
-Rather than the costly transport of liquids (of which 96% is just water) imagine you could pour a granular mixture into tap water and have a virtually limitless, high-quality, minerally accurate of equivalent to British seawater.
+Rather than the costly transport of liquids (of which 96% is just water), imagine you could pour a granular mixture into tap water and have a virtually limitless, high-quality, minerally accurate equivalent to British seawater.
 Peacock Salt created just that over a decade ago and it has since become one of the big runaway successes of the UK’s Aquaculture industry.

 Using a formulation approved by DEFRA (The Government’s Department for Environmental, Food, and Rural Affairs), the product known as Seamix allows fishmongers, restaurants, and aquaculture practitioners to create huge quantities of liquid that is virtually identical to British seawater.
 And we all know that the British Isles are known for their healthy and thriving populations of marine life.

-Using Seamix buys you a limitless, supply of clean artificial seawater.
+Using Seamix buys you a limitless supply of clean artificial seawater.
 It buys consistency in quality and salinity, operational resistance to bacteria and disruptive natural phenomena such as algal blooms but also general pollution and detritus.
 It buys you accessibility to seawater whatever your location and at a fraction of the cost.

 When it comes to customer satisfaction, the statistics speak for themselves with repeat custom for Seamix coming in at over 90% - an incredible product for the UK’s marine industries.
 Find out more about Seamix here, or peruse our other salts for use in Aquaculture projects here.